MarryamZulfiqar/CoreDevPortal-Test/markdown/core/PROJECT_SETUP.md

 We use the testnet for development before moving into production on the main network or "mainnet".

-If you experience issues with the specified endpoint, use one of the other endpoints listed at <https://docs.bnbchain.org/docs/rpc/#> - below the Testnet heading.

 ---

 # 🧩 API keys